-The Public Engagement Survey undertaken for the Municipal Plan review found that those interviewed rated the quality of life in Quispamsis has very good to excellent.
+The Public Engagement Survey undertaken for the Municipal Plan review found that those interviewed rated the quality of life in Quispamsis as very good to excellent.
 This rating is indicative of the high level of municipal facilities and services presently being delivered by the Municipality.
-It is a recognized that a high level and variety of municipal services and facilities are not only necessary to providing a high quality of life but are also a critical factor in attracting new residents.
-The challenge is therefore to not only provide a wide range and high quality of services but in accordance with sustainable principles of environmental, social and financial framework as means of enhancing the quality of life.
+It is recognized that a high level and variety of municipal services and facilities are not only necessary to providing a high quality of life but are also a critical factor in attracting new residents.
+The challenge is to not only provide a wide range and high quality of services, but to do so in a manner that does not compromise the sustainable principles of environmental, social and financial framework.

-- O1 To provide adequate municipal services and public utilities to meet existing and future needs. - O2 To provide safe, efficient and economical water, wastewater and storm water management services, transportation services and public utility services in accordance with the Town's financial capacity. - O3 To update and implement its five-year capital program regarding the ongoing maintenance and improvement of the transportation network and all municipal services and facilities.
+- O1 To provide adequate municipal services and public utilities to meet existing and future needs. - O2 To provide safe, efficient and economical water, wastewater and stormwater management services, transportation services and public utility services in accordance with the Town's financial capacity. - O3 To update and implement its Five-Year Capital Program regarding the ongoing maintenance and improvement of the transportation network and all municipal services and facilities.